You need to know more than how HTML tags work. There’s a structure that HTML documents should follow.

 You’ll find two main tags inside the html tag and these are head and body tags.

 The next tag is html.
 You can actually leave this out in HTML 5 but I don’t know why you’d want to do that.
 Just go ahead and include a single html begin tag right after the doctype and make sure to put the ending html tag at the end of your document.
+Everything else should go inside the html opening and closing tags.
+Sometimes, I’ll refer to the beginning tag as an opening tag and I’ll refer to the ending tag as a closing tag.

 The head tag goes inside the html tag and before the body tag.
 This is where you can specify things about the document itself such as the title.
+If you include a title tag, then it goes inside the head and the browser will then know what text to display as the title of the web page.
+If you want to define any presentation styles or include any CSS files, then you do these things inside the head tag.

 And finally, the body tag is what defines everything that the browser displays on the web page.
+Everything you want to be visible to the user goes inside the opening and closing body tags.